mtumilowicz/solidity-token-design-patterns-workshop/README.txt

                             * it interprets v values of both 27 and 28 as equivalent
                                 * it only checks if v is greater than or equal to 27
                                 * signatures produced with both v = 27 and v = 28 will yield the same public key
+                            * it does not halt execution when invalid signatures are supplied
+                                * it simply returns the address 0x0
+                                    * zero address in most contracts has a special meaning (i.e. burn address)
+                                    * smart contract might incorrectly assume that the zero address is a valid signer
                             * use: OpenZeppelin’s ECDSA library
                         * used to derive the address of a sender based on the digital signature
                         * needs assembly